A Biography of Efrem Zimbalist, Jr.

 - Menotti died in 2007 at the age of 95.

-ƒ Efrem Jr. played tennis with Jack Warner, head of Warner Brothers and often joked that was what kept acting parts coming his way.
+ƒ Efrem Jr. played tennis with Jack Warner, head of Warner Brothers and often joked that playing tennis with him was what kept acting parts coming his way.

 ƒ Efrem Jr. is one of the few Hollywood actors who never had a scandal around him. (that we know of).